Get Started with Cisco Optical Network Planner

 This topic helps you understand the layout, key navigation elements, user and network information displayed in the Cisco ONP home page.

-After you log in, the Cisco ONP home page displays several key elements that help users navigate and utilize the tool effectively.
+The Cisco ONP home page displays key elements that help users navigate and utilize the platform effectively.

-• Menu bar: The menu bar includes several options: File, Network, Export, Import, Manage, Logs, Job Monitor, Control Panel, and Help.
-See Menu bar.
+• Menu bar: Includes options such as File, Network, Export, Import, Manage, Logs, Job Monitor, Control Panel, and Help.
+For more information about menu options, see Menu bar.

 • Last login: Displays the last date and time of user login to Cisco ONP.